hsma-programme/9a_introduction_to_forecasting/README.md

 # Launch Notebooks in Google Colab

 If you are experiencing issues with Jupyter-Lab on your personal computer then you can also run the notebooks in Google Colab.
-Use the links below to launch them
+Use the links below to launch them:

 > Note you require a Google account to use Colab.